 Families with beginner to intermediate skiers usually ski blue and red slopes.
 Most of the lifts for these ones are aerial lifts (e.g. chairlifts) rather than surface lifts.

 The bigger the ski area is, the more likely that a high capacity (8+ people) gondola will take the skiers to the top with high speed (3-6 m/s).
 One can get to the top with these ones, but unfortunately, one needs to take off the skis each and every time.
-This slows down the process, which can cause bottlenecks at the bottom of the lift, especially in case of busy slopes.
+This slows down the process, which can cause bottlenecks at the bottom of the lift, especially in the case of busy slopes.

 Chairlifts are more comfortable than gondolas, especially if they have a high capacity (6+ people), and they are fast.
 One doesn't need to take the skis off, and the newer ones can go very fast.

 - One still needs some experience to get on and off these.
 If someone doesn't stand at the right spot while getting on, it's easy to get hit.
-And if you don't get out from the chair at the right time, you can fell off and hit yourself pretty badly.
+And if you don't get out from the chair at the right time, you can fall off and hit yourself pretty badly.
 To avoid such accidents, chairlifts are often stopped or slowed down, so this decreases their effective average speed.

 Ski lifts - For Advanced Skiers

 For an advanced skier, the most critical aspect of a lift is its capacity and speed.
-Advanced skier ski faster, and often they realize that they have to sit on various lifts 30-40 minutes to get to the top.
+Advanced skiers ski faster, and often they realize that they have to sit on various lifts for 30-40 minutes to get to the top.
 From there, it will take 10 minutes to get down, but then it starts again.